industry leather header

 Current traceability practices are often insufficient, leaving business exposed to financial and regulatory damage.

-Scientific testing verifies leather products to their specific point of origin.
-This provides geolocation to support compliance with legislation including the EU Deforestation Regulation, Ecodesign for Sustainable Products Regulation, and Digital Product Passports.
+Scientific analysis verifies leather products to their specific point of origin.
+This provides geolocation to support compliance with legislation including the EU Deforestation Regulation.

 Verification throughout the supply chain

-Oritain's forensic testing verifies the geographic origin of leather, regardless of processing stage.
+Oritain's forensic methodology verifies the geographic origin of leather, regardless of processing stage.
 We verify origin for both bovine and ovine hides, even after tanning or finishing.

 By providing scientific evidence of product origin, we enable brands to mitigate legal, reputational, and commercial risk.